Competition, stability, and functionality in excitatory-inhibitory neural circuits

 Finally, using the inequality~\eqref{eq: ineqM} we get

-Therefore, the point $y=\vectorzeros[N]$ is GAS, and in the original coordinates $x^{\star}$ is GAS. \end{proof}
+Therefore, the point $y=\vectorzeros[N]$ is GAS and, in the original coordinates, $x^{\star}$ is GAS. \end{proof}

+The same Lyapunov diagonal stability condition for the system matrix $-D+W$ is used by Forti \& Tesi~\citep{FM-TA:95} to ensure the existence of a Lyapunov function for \emph{asymmetric} systems of the Hopfield type.
+In that work, the authors rely on a similar Lur'e-Postnikov Lyapunov function, and are able to prove global asymptotic stability for general dissipation matrices $D$, not restricting to the class that commutes with $W$.
+The same could not be replicated in our case due to the different position of the non-linearity $\Phi$ in the dynamics, which makes the general treatment more complicated.
+For these reasons, we propose a conjecture and subsequent numerical validation on the global asymptotic stability of general \emph{asymmetric} firing-rate networks with $W-D\in\mathcal{LDS}$, thereby dropping the commutativity requirement $DW=WD$.

-We now present without proof a generalizing assertion regarding the stability of any firing-rate network following, with strong numerical support. \begin{conjecture}[\(\mathcal{LDS}\) ensures global asymptotic stability of the firing rate] Consider the firing-rate network in \eqref{eq:FR} and let the dissipation matrix \(D\) and synaptic matrix \(W\) satisfy \(-D+W \in \mathcal{LDS}\).
-Then, the unique equilibrium point of the network is globally asymptotically stable on \(\mathcal X\). \end{conjecture} The numerical evidence for the above conjecture is presented in the form of probability estimation via Monte Carlo.
-But ahead of that, we first characterize the set of matrix pairs \((D, W)\) and demonstrate how to uniformly sample from the said set of matrices. \begin{proposition}[Topological properties of the sets and subsets of matrices in \(\mathcal{LDS}\)] Consider the following: \begin{enumerate} \item[(i)] The set of matrix pairs $(D, W)$ given by
+\begin{conjecture}[\(\mathcal{LDS}\) implies global asymptotic stability of the firing rate] Consider the firing-rate network in \eqref{eq:FR} satisfying Assumption~\ref{ass: sl-d} and let the dissipation matrix \(D\) and synaptic matrix \(W\) satisfy \(W-D \in \mathcal{LDS}\).
+Then, for each input \(u\), the unique equilibrium point of the network is globally asymptotically stable on \(\mathcal X\). \end{conjecture}

+The numerical evidence for the above conjecture is presented in the form of probability estimation via Monte Carlo simulation.
+To do this, we need to sample from the set of matrix pairs \((D, W)\) such that \(W-D \in \mathcal{LDS}\).
+The next result provides useful information about this set and how to sample it uniformly.